Smoothed Particle Hydrodynamics in pkdgrav3 for Shock Physics Simulations. I. Hydrodynamics: Code Description

 The SPH representation of the momentum conservation equation (Equation~\eqref{eq:Momentum_conservation}) that results by derivation from the Lagrangian (see \citet{priceSmoothedParticleHydrodynamics2012} for a derivation) takes the form

 where the subscript $H$ designates the contribution to the acceleration from the hydrodynamics.
 This expression contains both a gather contribution $W_{ij}(h_i)$ as well as a scatter contribution $W_{ij}(h_j)$ which necessitates to also add particles to the interaction list that may not be inside of the kernels of the particle in the current group but may have them inside of their kernel (see Section~\ref{sec:Neighbor_search}).
-Besides the values of particle $i$, it also contains the density $\rho_j$, the pressure $P_j$ and the $\nabla h$ term $\Omega_j$ of the interaction particles, so it has to be calculated in a separate pass, after all particles have their respective values updated.
+In addition to the values of particle $i$, it also contains the density $\rho_j$, the pressure $P_j$ and the $\nabla h$ term $\Omega_j$ of the interaction particles.
+Thus, it has to be calculated in a separate pass, after all particles have their respective values updated.

 One possible discretization of the energy conservation equation (Equation~\eqref{eq:Energy_conservation}) takes the form of this internal energy derivative